Rambler Classic: Cheyenne

-The 1964 Chicago Auto Show was used by AMC to exhibit the Rambler Cheyenne in a viewing area made from knotty pine planks.
-The show car was based on the top-of-the-line Classic Cross Country station wagon finished in white highlighting its full-length gold-tone anodized aluminum trim along the upper part of the bodysides (replacing the side spear that was standard on 770 models) as well as matching gold trim on the lower part of the tailgate between the tail-lights.
-This was one of AMC's concepts displayed at the Chicago Show that included the Rambler Tarpon fastback and the Rambler Carrousel convertible, but the Cheyenne was likely most significant because AMC "did lots of specially trimmed, production-based show cars in its day" given the large number of station wagon models it sold.
+American Motors used the 1964 Chicago Auto Show to exhibit the Rambler Cheyenne in a unique rustic viewing area that was made from knotty pine planks.
+The show car was based on the top-of-the-line Classic Cross Country station wagon finished in white, thus highlighting its full-length gold-tone anodized aluminum trim along the upper part of the bodysides (replacing the side spear that was standard on 770 models) as well as matching gold trim on the lower part of the tailgate between the tail-lights.
+This was one of AMC's concepts displayed at the Chicago Show that included the Rambler Tarpon fastback and the compact Rambler American Carrousel convertible.
+Still, the Cheyenne was likely most significant because AMC "did lots of specially trimmed, production-based show cars in its day" given the large number of station wagon models it sold.

 Third generation

 The 1965 model year Classics underwent a major redesign of the new platform that was introduced in 1963; essentially the 1963–1964 design with a rectilinear reskin similar to that of concurrent Ambassadors.
 Fresh sheet metal design was applied to the original 112 in wheelbase and 195 in long integral body-frame with only the roof, doors, and windshield as carryovers.
 Unchanged was the suspension system including a torque tube with coil springs with a Panhard rod.

 The Rambler Classic was now shorter than – as well as visually distinctive from – the Ambassador line, while still sharing the basic body structure from the windshield back.
-For the first time, a convertible model was available in the 770 trim version.
-The two-door sedan was dropped from the 770 model lineup.
+For the first time, a convertible model was available in the 770-trim version.
+The two-door sedan was dropped from the 770-model lineup.